oudeismetis/oudeis/content/projects/house.md

 title = "House"
 slug = "house"
 date = "2018-07-08"
+tags = ['geothermal', 'IoT', '3d']
 active = true
 weight = 1
-draft = true
 +++

-My current home project is to replace a 30 year old oil furnace with Geothermal.
+My current home project is 3D modeling a new addition
 <!--more-->

 #### What is it